 When I think about what friendship means to me, I have to reflect back upon this past year and what it has taught me.
 Our family went through something very difficult!
 But through it all, we learned a lot.
 It’s kind of crazy to think that a family emergency taught us so much about friendships, but it did.
 And now I know exactly what to look for in a friend going forward.

 Continue reading this article below, or click play to listen to this article being read to you!

-From our experiences, I would say these three things stand out most:
+From our experience, I would say that these three things stand out most:

 It is so important who we surround ourselves with!
-Thankfully I chose amazing friends!
-And when I needed them, they were there for me in big ways.
+Thankfully I chose amazing friends.
+And when I needed them, they were there for me in very big ways.

 2.)
 Pick friends that can teach you something new.